- Annual Appeal

 Throughout the year, The Chestnut Hill Community Association hosts a few events, many that are free, to anyone who wishes to come.
 Those that have costs associated with them are to cover costs and help defray the operations of the association.
 Below are a list of our annual events, descriptions and general costs.
-You will see some pictures of the events and the key contact person so that you may volunteer.

 Hoops Madness Basketball Tournament